Electric-Coin-Company/zashi-ios/CONTRIBUTING.md

 ### Preparing to contribute to the project
 The first thing you should look for is an existing issue.
 It is possible that the contribution you are planning to work on was already discussed by other users and/or contributors in the past.
-If not present, file an issue following the criteria described in the preceeding sections.
+If not present, file an issue following the criteria described in the preceding sections.

 Every contribution must reference an existing Issue.
 This issue is important since it will be directly referenced in the title of your commit.

 Although we prefer small PR's.
 We encourage our contributors to use Squash commits extensively.
 Maintainers prefer avoiding _merge commits_ when possible.
 It is very much likely that _if accepted_, your contribution will be _squash merged_.

 When squashing commits, use your best judgement.
 In some situations, a refactoring may be done before actual behavior changes are implemented.
 It is reasonable to keep such a refactoring as a separate commit as it both makes review easier and allows for these refactoring commit SHAs to be added to `.git-blame-ignore-revs`.

 ### Structuring a PR Commit

 #### Commit Title
 The first line of your commit message constitutes its _title_.
 Maintainers will use commit titles to create release notes.
 Your contribution will be featured in a public release of the project.
 Think of it as a newspaper headline.
 It should be descriptive and provide the reader a broad idea of what the commit is about.
 You can use a related github issue if it matches this criterion.

 **Preferred title format**